 How does a lifetime mortgage work?

 Because of the way it is structured, the full amount borrowed plus the interest accrued is not due to be repaid until after the last borrower moves into long-term care or passes away.
-When this happens the property is sold and the money from the sale is used to clear the loan.
+When this happens, the property is sold and the money from the sale is used to clear the loan.

 Can you pay off a lifetime mortgage?

 As the name ‘lifetime mortgage’ might suggest, this type of plan is designed to last the lifespan of the homeowners.
-It is not required to be repaid until one or both of the borrowers (in the case of joint mortgages) have moved into long term care or passed away.
+It is not required to be repaid until one or both borrowers (in the case of joint mortgages) have moved into long term care or passed away.

 Can you transfer a lifetime mortgage if you move?